-We reviewed the evidence for drug treatment other than intravenous immunoglobulin, plasma exchange or corticosteroids for people with Guillain-Barré syndrome (GBS).
+We reviewed the evidence for drug treatment other than corticosteroids, intravenous immunoglobulin and plasma exchange for people with Guillain-Barré syndrome (GBS).

-GBS is an acute, paralysing disease caused by inflammation of the nerves.
-Symptoms are most severe within four weeks of onset.
-Between 3% and 13% of people with GBS die of its complications.
+GBS is an acute (sudden and severe), paralysing disease caused by inflammation of the nerves (damage that occurs due to the body's immune system).
+Symptoms reach their worst within four weeks of onset.
+Between 3% and 17% of people with GBS die of its complications.
 A quarter need a ventilator to help with breathing.
 Recovery takes several weeks or months and is often incomplete.
-Plasma exchange (washing harmful substances out of the blood) and intravenous immunoglobulin (infusion of human antibodies harvested from blood donations) can help speed up the recovery of people with GBS.
-There is no evidence for the efficacy of corticosteroids.
-Despite these treatments, however, many people who develop GBS experience long-term disability.
+Plasma exchange (washing harmful substances out of the blood) and intravenous immunoglobulin (human antibodies harvested from blood donations given through a drip) can help speed up the recovery.
+Corticosteroids are probably not effective.
+Despite the use of plasma exchange or intravenous immunoglobulin many people with GBS have long-term disability.
 We need to find what other treatments have been tried as a basis for launching new trials.

 None of these trials was large enough to confirm or refute the benefit or harm of any of these drugs in the treatment of people with acute GBS.
-The only trial which found a difference between treatments was the Chinese herbal medicine trial: participants receiving the herbal medicine were one and a half times more likely to have improved disability after eight weeks than those receiving corticosteroids.
-However, this estimate was uncertain and the authors did not report other clinical outcomes.
-Serious adverse events were uncommon with each of the four treatments investigated in the identified studies and rates did not differ significantly to those in the control groups.
+The only trial that found a difference between treatments was the Chinese herbal medicine trial: participants receiving the herbal medicine were one and a half times more likely to have improved disability after eight weeks than those receiving corticosteroids.
+However, this estimate was uncertain and the trial authors did not report other clinical outcomes.
+Serious adverse events were uncommon with each of the five treatments investigated in the identified trials and rates were not different from those in the control groups.
 We identified very little evidence other than that from RCTs.

 Plasma exchange and intravenous immunoglobulin, but not corticosteroids, are beneficial in Guillain-Barré syndrome (GBS).
 The efficacy of other pharmacological agents is unknown.
-This review was first published in 2011 and updated in 2013 and 2016.
+This review was first published in 2011 and previously updated in 2013, and 2016.

 To assess the effects of pharmacological agents other than plasma exchange, intravenous immunoglobulin and corticosteroids for GBS.

-On 18 January 2016, we searched the Cochrane Neuromuscular Specialised Register, Cochrane Central Register of Controlled Trials, MEDLINE, and Embase for treatments for GBS.
+On 28 October 2019, we searched the Cochrane Neuromuscular Specialised Register, CENTRAL, MEDLINE, and Embase for treatments for GBS.
 We also searched clinical trials registries.

 We followed standard Cochrane methodology.